-Is too much sport bad to our children?
+Is too much sport bad for our children?
 Are they overtraining?

-Now, one may think that this will make them a better hockey player but in fact, it may ultimatley do the reverse.
+Now, one may think that this will make them a better hockey player but in fact, it may ultimately do the reverse.

 What is important to know about training?

 When you perform any training that isn’t just for fun, there is always a training effect that is stimulated.
 This means that each session you do as an athlete should produce a short term and long term training effect.
 Short term training can produce effects such as increased heart rate or shortness of breath or muscle fatigue.
 This will normally improve once you have stopped the training session.
-Now the longer term fitness effects for all the above occurs when you perform repeated sessions and gradually you get faster, less tired, and stronger.
-Now one of the main aspects of training and for your body to reap the effects of a good session is that you recover well.
-Recovery allows your body to build on the areas that you have fatigued in the session and ultimately its the time that your body has to get stronger.
-The problem arises when you have lots of training sessions day in and day out and you do not completely recover then your body and your mind start to burn out.
-This is called overtraining or over reaching.
+However, the long term fitness effects for all the above occurs when you perform repeated sessions and gradually you get faster, less tired, and stronger.

 What is over training?

 Imagine you have a hockey session on a Monday and its a hard match play session that lasts 1.5 hours.
-You feel exhausted after, the next day you wake up tired and stiff but you have a netball match at school.
-Repeated hard sessions with inadequate recovery will have the effect of actually making you perform worse, will make you prone to illness and injury and ultimatley may lead to burn out and disnterest in the sport.
+You feel exhausted after.
+The next day you wake up tired and stiff but you have a netball match at school.
+Repeated hard sessions with inadequate recovery will have the effect of actually making you perform worse.
+This can also make you prone to illness, injury and ultimately may lead to burn out and disinterest in the sport.

 Perceived Rate of Exertion (PRE)

-Another golden rule is that you shouldn’t be doing more hours of sport than your age, this means if you are 10 years old you should be doing less than 10hours of sport.
+Another golden rule is that you shouldn’t be doing more hours of a sport than your age.
+This means if you are 10 years old you should be doing less than 10 hours of sport.

 Signs of over training